Supaisu/Supaisu/README.md

 # Hi, I'm Supaisu 👋

+Accounting and finance graduate building end-to-end data solutions using SQL Server and Python.
+Currently completing an MSc in Computer Science with Data Analytics.

-🔭 I'm currently working on building data warehouse and analytics projects using SQL Server
+🔭 Currently building data warehouse and analytics projects using SQL Server

-🌱 I'm currently learning SQL and Python, with a focus on SQL right now
+🌱 Learning SQL and Python — focused on data engineering fundamentals

-💬 Ask me about SQL, data warehousing, ETL pipelines, and the medallion architecture
+💬 Ask me about SQL, data warehousing, ETL pipelines, and star schema design

-👯 I'm looking to collaborate on data engineering and analytics projects
+👯 Open to collaborating on data engineering and analytics projects

-🎯 I'm aiming to land my first role as a Data Analyst or Data Engineer

-⚡ Fun fact: This is my first ever portfolio project and I'm loving the journey!

 ---